nice-Code-90/HeadFirstDesignPatterns---Design-Patterns-in-CSharp/README.md

 The Decorator Pattern attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+### Factory Method Pattern
+Defines an interface
+for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.